mindsandthings/Obsidian_Repo/1. Projects/Kraken/Kraken revision notes Sep 2022.md

 How does Lily select the location for the harvester worm tunnel portal?
 Can you get the next stop's location from the quarry?
 If so, why wouldn't B have that already?
 Also, where the hell is the kid ghost girl's tour appearance?
 Need to write that in.

+In the vaults, Flyer needs to say "meet you at teh high ground"

+Timeline!
+For kraken poisoning!
+At least a few days earlier, for the caterpillars

+Where to put the flip / gravity stuff?
+Do need to address it - it's why some areas are down/flooded and others up/unflooded, right near the surface - maybe Madison and Aimee go through it on their way out of the vaults.

 When does B tell Aimee she's goign to tell Chrys?
 Before the fight?
 After the fight?
 On the way out?
 This is also the point that B learns that Chrys tried to intimidate her.